vadymmarkov/Kontena/README.md

 A simple Swift implementation of Service Locator / IOC container with limited DI functionality.
 Works well with Swift and Objective C classes.

+Please check Demo project for a very basic example on how to use Kontena.

 ## Additional notes

 - If you want to bind Swift protocol you must add ```@objc``` annotation.